NathanSWard/simd_hash_map/data_structures_project/README.md

    * return : void
    * clear and reset the map

-## Tests##
+## Tests ##
-To run tests, compile as follow inside the tests/ director
+To run tests, compile as follow inside the tests/ directory

-gcc tests-main.cpp <insert test file here>
+gcc tests-main.cpp "test file"